Great North runners face stormy day

 There has already been heavy rainfall across areas of South East England, with Hampstead, north London, having the highest rainfall yesterday.
-A total of 36mm fell in the 12 hours up to 6am today - about half a month's average rainfall, Mr Mott said.
+A total of 36mm fell in the 12 hours up to 6am on Saturday - about half a month's average rainfall, Mr Mott said.

 The Met Office said it had issued severe weather warnings for the gales in Scotland and Northern Ireland for Sunday and the public should be aware of the potential for some minor disruption to travel.

 Chief forecaster Paul Gundersen said: ''A spell of gale force westerly winds is expected later Sunday, peaking on Monday across much of Scotland, the north of Northern Ireland and coasts of north west England and north Wales.
 Gusts of 50 - 60mph are likely, with the potential for 70mph across exposed coasts and hills of Scotland.
 'The public should be aware of the potential for some minor disruption to travel and keep up to date with the latest weather forecast information.''